Invention Disclosures and Status:

 Inventor FAQs for Equity Tax Issues:

-Stanford may at times accept equity from a company as part of the license issue fee of an invention(s).
+Stanford may at times accept equity from a company as part of the financial consideration for the license.
 Net equity, i.e., the value of the equity after the deduction of 15% to cover OTL administrative costs, will be shared between the Inventor(s) and the University per Stanford policy.
-The inventor shares will go directly from the company to the inventors and the University share will go to the OTL Research and Fellowship Fund after the equity has been liquidated.
+The inventor shares will go directly from the company to the inventors.
 For more information, please see DoR handbook on Equity Acquisition in Technology Licensing and Distance Learning Agreements

 No, you do not have to pay for the shares.
 The shares are granted to you through the license agreement between Stanford and the company.
 However, you may need to pay taxes based on the value of the shares and your current residency.